axelpey/natural-frontend/README.md

-# fastapi-natural-frontend
+# Natural Frontend

-Make your fastAPI generate a frontend to interact with it in one line
+Make your FastAPI generate a frontend to interact with it in one line

 ### Running the Application